-Artificial Intelligence is the hottest topic in radiology right now, and the ESR and ESOR are excited to announce their first event on Artificial Intelligence, in Barcelona, Spain, on April 5-6, 2019 entitled:
+Artificial Intelligence is the hottest topic in radiology right now, and the ESR and ESOR are excited to announce their second event on Artificial Intelligence, in Vienna, Austria, on May 14-15, 2020 entitled:

 „Intelligence.
 Innovation.
 Imaging.

 An ESR Premium Event brought to you by ESOR.”

 The main focus of the event is to provide advanced knowledge about AI in oncology and its use in diagnostic imaging and clinical applications.
 Delegates will be introduced to important fundamental concepts of oncology, such as tumour heterogeneity, whilst also learning about the processing of imaging data by AI tools and discovering the main potential and emerging clinical applications of this cutting-edge technology.
 The topics will be taught by expert radiologists who have professional experience working with AI.
 In between sessions, SME companies will present themselves and showcase their products.
 The event will conclude with a final session envisioning the future of AI in oncologic imaging and its increasingly crucial role in cancer research and education.
 This event will also be live streamed.

 Am Belvedere 1